 You can use Form 8822-B, Change of Address or Responsible Party — Business, to notify the IRS if you changed your business mailing address, your business location, or the identity of your responsible party.

 Enter the employer's nine-digit employer identification number (EIN).
 For example, 00-1234567.
 Do not enter a social security number (SSN).

 Employers without an EIN must apply for one as soon as possible.
 EINs are issued by the IRS.
 You can apply for an EIN:

 Online — Go to the IRS website at IRS.gov/Businesses and click on "Employer ID Numbers."
 The EIN is issued immediately once the application information is validated.

 By mailing or faxing Form SS-4, Application for Employer Identification Number.

 The online application process is not yet available for plans with addresses in foreign countries.
 Foreign plans may not apply for an EIN online but must use one of the other methods to apply.
-However, foreign plans may call 267-941-1099 (not a toll-free number) to apply for an EIN or fax the form to 859-669-5987.
+However, foreign plans may call 267-941-1099 (not a toll-free number) to apply for an EIN.
+For more information, see the Instructions for Form SS-4.

 Enter the employer's telephone number including the area code.